- Generate a response from a model

 const project = new AIProjectClient(projectEndpoint, new DefaultAzureCredential());

-const openAIClient = await project.getOpenAIClient();
+const openAIClient = project.getOpenAIClient();

 // Create agent